ayushb2002/indigo-hack-to-hire-2024/README.md

 ### Email Notifications
 - **EmailJS Integration**: Sends emails to multiple recipients with flight-related updates.
 Email template variables include subject and message, dynamically populated from the backend.

+### Weather Updates
+- **Weather forecast display**: Display the weather forecast for today and tomorrow for either arrival or departure city.
+Connects to weatherapi.com and sends get requests to forecast routes.

 ### UI/UX Enhancements
 - **Dynamic Tables**: Data tables in the frontend are designed to handle large amounts of text, ensuring readability with proper text wrapping.